 The Program works to:

-Provide direction and subject matter expertise in the field of emergency management to heighten our state of disaster resiliency.
+Provide direction and subject matter expertise in the field of emergency management and business continuity to heighten our state of disaster resiliency.

 Create a “culture of preparedness” within the UVA Health community by improving awareness and comprehension of what to do before, during, and after emergencies and disasters.